javirro/test-prisma/README.md

 npx prisma migrate dev --name migration-name
 ```
 This is a good practice for development environments.
 This will generate a migration.sql file where we will track each change we apply to the database.
 It helps a lot to send to production at the end of the project to know what changes must be applied in the real production database.

+## Typescript types

+Prisma generates automatically typescript type for each Model defined in prisma.schema.
+The type Name is the same that the model name.